microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel7/README.md

 ![alt text](images/arch.png)

-To learn more about JBoss Enterprise Application Platform, visit: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/
+To learn more about the JBoss Enterprise Application Platform, visit: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/

 ## Licenses, Subscriptions and Costs

-The RHEL 7.7 is Pay-As-You-Go image which carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
-Total price of the VM consists of the base Linux VM price plus RHEL VM image surcharge.
+If you select the offer as Pay-As-You-Go, the template will deploy RHEL 7.7 Pay-As-You-Go image which carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
+In this case the VM will be licensed automatically after the instance is launched for the first time and total price of the VM consists of the base Linux VM price plus RHEL VM image surcharge.
 See [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details.
 You also need to have a Red Hat account to register to Red Hat Subscription Manager (RHSM) and install JBoss EAP.
+To use the Enterprise Application Platform your RHSM account needs EAP entitlement.
+You can get an evaluation account for EAP from [here](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation).
+If you select the Offer as BYOS for deploying the template, your RHSM account must have both Red Hat Enterprise Linux entitlement (for subscribing the RHEL OS for the VM) and EAP entitlement and you will have to enter both the pool IDs as mentioned in the template.
 Click [here](https://access.redhat.com/products/red-hat-subscription-management) to know more about RHSM and pricing.

 ## Prerequisites

-1. Azure Subscription with the specified payment method (RHEL 7.7 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux77-ARM?tab=Overview) product and requires payment method to be specified in Azure Subscription)
+1. Azure Subscription with the specified payment method (RHEL 7.7 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux77-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription)

-2. To deploy the template, you will need to:
+2. To deploy the template, you will need:

-    - Choose an admin username and password/ssh key for your VM.
+    - **Admin Username** and password/ssh key data which is an SSH RSA public key for your VM.

-    - Choose JBoss EAP username and password to enable the JBoss EAP manager UI and deployment method.
+    - **JBoss EAP Username** and password

-    - Provide your RHSM username and password
+    - **RHSM Username** and password

 ## Deployment Steps

-Build your environment with JBoss EAP 7.2 cluster on top of 2 RHEL 7.7 VMs which is added to the backend pool of the Load Balancer on Azure in a few simple steps:
+Build your environment with JBoss EAP 7.2 cluster on top of n number of RHEL 7.7 VMs where n is decided by the user and all the VMs are added to the backend pool of a Load Balancer on Azure in a few simple steps:
-1. Launch the template by clicking the Deploy to Azure button.
+1. Launch the template by clicking the **Deploy to Azure** button.
-2. Fill in the following parameter values and accept the terms and conditions before clicking on Purchase.
+2. Complete the following parameter values and accept the terms and conditions before clicking on the **Purchase** button.

     - **Subscription** - Choose the appropriate subscription where you would like to deploy.